RIR360/development/journal/2025/January.md

 - Decay in focus and energy occurs while you're dealing with difficulties.
 - While that happens you need something to hold onto.
 That's your routine and the tasks you planned to do the day before.
 - Stop indulging yourself in the matters that you can't control but you wish to.
+- Use Zero tolerance method by saying to yourself that you're not allowed to think about that.